Pilot/ Manager – Chad

 MAF has been serving in Chad for over 50 years through times of famine, drought and civil unrest.
 Working with many partner organisations, MAF provides an effective air transport service for missionaries, relief organisations and the local Church.
 The humanitarian and spiritual needs of this country are huge, and MAF seeks to meet these needs by operating two aircraft, a Cessna Grand Caravan and a Cessna 182.

-The MAF Chad programme provides ‘high-impact’ flying services to missionaries and organisations over the vast distances of the sahara and sahel, and among some of the most isolated and underdeveloped areas in Africa.
-This is an ideal opportunity for a flexible individual to join a small, vibrant programme, where there is plenty of scope for involvement in a number of areas besides flying.
+The MAF Chad program provides ‘high-impact’ flying services to missionaries and organisations over the vast distances of the Sahara and Sahel, and among some of the most isolated and underdeveloped areas in Africa.
+This is an ideal opportunity for a flexible individual to join a small, vibrant program, where there is plenty of scope for involvement in a number of areas besides flying.
 Applications particularly sought from pilots with previous experience in IT, HR or Quality/Safety, or with some aircraft maintenance training.